splashing water

 If you are concerned that you or a family member may have been exposed to lead, consult with your family doctor or pediatrician to receive a blood test for lead and learn more about the health effects associated with exposure.

-While the Lead and Copper Rule guides water system actions to manage the corrosivity of water and remove sources of lead under its control, the Safe Drinking Water Act requires manufacturers of plumbing products used in buildings and water systems to be lead-free.
+While lead regulations guide water system actions to manage the corrosivity of water and remove sources of lead under their control, the Safe Drinking Water Act requires manufacturers of plumbing products used in buildings and water systems to be lead-free.
 Congress has set and then revised the definition of “lead-free.”
 In 1986 Congress banned the use of lead pipe and set an upper limit on the amount of lead allowed in alloys used in plumbing like brass and bronze.
 In 2011, Congress reduced that allowable level of lead further in the Reduction of Lead in Drinking Water Act.
 As of Jan.
 4, 2014, for a plumbing product to be sold in the United States for a use where it may come in contact with drinking water it has to meet this standard.
 EPA relies on testing to certify compliance with this requirement.
 When plumbing products meet these standards, the product and/or its packaging will contain markings so that plumbers and homeowners can tell the product is lead-free.
 EPA has a useful fact sheet with these markings.

 Water leaving a treatment plant and traveling through water mains is almost always free of lead.
 However, lead is sometimes present in service lines connecting older homes to the water system or in home fixtures and plumbing.
 Water systems adjust the water’s chemistry at the treatment plant to minimize the possibility of lead dissolving into the water.